wp-plugins/wordpress-seo/readme.txt

 Also, other than All In One SEO Pack, this plugin has a completely working canonical implementation for all pages within your site, whereas the one in All In One SEO pack is broken, it was originally written by the author of this plugin, so he knows.
 It comes with XML Sitemaps, an XML News sitemap module, loads and loads of robots meta options and other options to improve your SEO.

+== Screenshots ==

+1. The WordPress SEO plugin general meta box.
+You'll see this on edit post pages, for posts, pages and custom post types.
+2. The advanced section of the WordPress SEO meta box.
+3. The WordPress SEO settings for a taxonomy.
+4. The fully configurable XML sitemap for WordPress SEO.
+5. Easily import SEO data from All In One SEO pack and HeadSpace2 SEO.

 == Changelog ==

+= 0.2.5.3 =

+* Bugs fixed:
+	* `edit_posts` is not the same as `edit_post`, what a difference an s makes, thanks to nacin.
+	* preview URLs now work again with clean permalinks on, but only for those with the actual rights to view them.
+	* Fix for catchable fatal error in canonical function.
+	* First stab at fix for errors with focus keyword check and keywords filled with HTML tags.
+	* canonical links for paginated posts are now set correctly.
+	* Issue where parent taxonomy items would display in the reverse order in breadcrumbs.
+	* Improved error handling for non PHP 5.2+ installs and also made automatic deactivation work properly.

+* Documentation fixes:
+	* Added screenshot and a FAQ with several items to this plugin's page.

 = 0.2.5.2 =